lanl-aea/waves/docs/tutorial_part_image.rst

 Tutorial: Part Image
 ####################

-This is an example implementation where an Abaqus python script is used to export an assembly view image of an Abaqus model from an input or CAE file.
+This is an example implementation where an Abaqus Python script is used to export an assembly view image of an Abaqus model from an input or CAE file.

 **********